Priyansusahoo/microservices/README.md

 # microservices
+### NOTE:

-to clone entire repository containing submodules or submodules containing submodules, use:
+To clone the repository containing submodules or submodules containing submodules, use:

-$ git clone --recurse-submodules <URL>
+        git clone --recurse-submodules <URL>